Nanogest Android Java API

 final SurfaceView cameraPreview = (SurfaceView) findViewById(R.id.cameraPreview); cameraPreview.getHolder().addCallback(new SurfaceHolder.Callback() { public void surfaceChanged(SurfaceHolder holder, int format, int width, int height) {} public void surfaceDestroyed(SurfaceHolder holder) {} public void surfaceCreated(SurfaceHolder holder) { ngest.setCustomSurfaceHolder(cameraPreview.getHolder(), cameraPreview); } });

-Nanogest calls Camera.setDisplayOrientation()
+Nanogest calls Camera.setDisplayOrientation() automatically

 to ensure the correct orientation of the preview.